PO Box 586

 Australia officially became a member of the Commonwealth of Nations in 1931 under the Statute of Westminster having become independent of the United Kingdom in 1901.

-At the first Games in 1930 Australia they won only 8 medals; but at the 2010 Games in Delhi, India they won a total of 180 medals, 74 of which were gold, followed by a strong performance in Glasgow with 137 medals in total (of which 49 were Gold).
+At the first British Empire Games in 1930, Australia fielded a team of nine team members, who won eight medals; but at the 2010 Games in Delhi, India the nation was represented by 366 team members winning a total of 180 medals, 74 of which were gold.

 Followed by a strong performance in Glasgow in 2014, where Australia was represented by 414 team members with 137 medals in total, of which 49 were gold.
 At the most recent Commonwealth Games on the Gold Coast 2018, Australia fielded its largest team in Games history, 473 team members competed in front of home fans, winning a total of 199 medals, including 79 golds.

 Australia has hosted the Commonwealth Games five times, beginning with the Sydney 1938 Games, the third Commonwealth Games in history, through to the most recent Gold Coast 2018 Games, the twenty-first Commonwealth Games in history.